commerce-docs/pbmodules/README.md

 1. Navigate to where you want to create your Page Builder module (see TIP below).
 1. Enter `pbmodules` at the command prompt and follow the instructions.

-> TIP: After installing pbmodules globally, we recommend navigating to the `app/code/` directory of your magento instance and run `pbmodules` there.
-If you do this, you can run `bin/magento setup:upgrade` to install the new module and begin using / developing it immediately.
-You can be up and running with a variety of Page Builder modules within minutes.
+> TIP: After installing `pbmodules` globally, we recommend navigating to the `app/code/` directory of your magento instance and running the `pbmodules` command there.
+This makes it easy to immediately install the starter module (`bin/magento setup:upgrade`) and begin developing a variety of Page Builder modules within minutes.

 ## Scaffolding extension modules